 Clarion University's accounting program prepares students, like you, to succeed in accounting and finance professions.
 The department’s experienced faculty is enhanced by small class sizes which will prepare you for graduate education in accounting, business and law.
-This program is offered at the Clarion campus and online on a part-time basis.
+This program is offered at the Clarion campus and online.

 Minor in Accounting